simonverret/simonverret.github.io/publications.md

 <div class="content">
   <a href="https://arxiv.org/abs/1707.04632">ArXiv</a>
   | <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.125139">Physical Review B</a>
   | The main work for this paper was done by my colleague Maxime Charlebois.
-He used the code developped for my paper on subgap structures (just below) to study the Hall effect in incomensurates systems.
-Togheter with colleague Alexandre Foley, we found a way to efficiently compute the electronic velocity in these systems (appendix of the paper), so that Maxime could compute the Hall resistivity.
+He used the code developped for my paper on subgap structures (just below) to study the Hall effect in incomensurate systems.
+Togheter with colleague Alexandre Foley, we found a way to efficiently compute the electronic velocity in these systems (appendix of the paper) so that Maxime could compute the Hall resistivity.
 </div>
 <p></p>